 Efficient and systematic risk assessment of financial and business risks is important for the Cyber1 Group.
-The Group's Financial Policy establishes guidelines and goals for managing financial risks in the Group and regulates the distribution of responsibility between the Board of Directors of Cyber Security 1 AB, the CEO and the CFO as well as the Group Head of Reporting and Managing Directors of the subsidiaries.
+The Group's Financial Policy establishes guidelines and goals for managing financial risks in the Group and regulates the distribution of responsibility between the Board of Directors of Cyber Security 1 AB, the CEO and the CFO and Managing Directors of the subsidiaries.
 All foreign-currency management and granting of credit to customers are handled within the framework of the established policy.
-For a detailed account of financial and business risks and the Group's management thereof, refer to pages 7-9 and Note 20 Financial instruments and financial risk management on pages 57-61.
+For a detailed account of financial and business risks and the Group's management thereof, refer to pages 7-9 and Note 20 Financial instruments and financial risk management on pages 60-64.